berkdurmus/lisp-parser/README.md

    npm install
    ```

-## Algorithm and Data Structure

-### Lisp Parsing Algorithm

-1. **Removing Comments:**
-   - Scans the code to strip out comments.
-   - Complexity: Time - O(n), Space - O(n) if storing the result, otherwise O(1).

-2. **Tokenization:**
-   - Breaks the input Lisp code into tokens (smallest units like keywords, symbols, operators).
-   - Data Structure: Array or list for storing tokens.
-   - Complexity: Time - O(n), Space - O(n).

-3. **Parsing:**
-   - Converts the stream of tokens into a syntax tree (AST - Abstract Syntax Tree).
-   - Data Structure: Implemented via Stacks.
-   - Complexity: Time - Generally O(n), Space - O(n).

-### Application to Lisp-Parser
-The `main.ts` file in the project indicates a similar flow: removing comments, tokenization, and parsing into an AST.

-### Memory and Time Complexity
-- Memory Complexity: Primarily from storing tokens and the AST, both proportional to the input size (O(n)).
-- Time Complexity: Generally linear (O(n)) for both tokenization and parsing.

 ## Usage
 To use Lisp-Parser, run the following command from the terminal with your LISP code as an argument:
 ```bash